 Where These Cases Are Heard

-Guardianship and conservatorship cases in Arizona are heard in the superior court.
-This statute establishes that authority clearly, giving the court power over both types of proceedings.
-A guardianship addresses personal decisions like medical care, living arrangements, and daily needs.
-A conservatorship (also called a protective proceeding) addresses financial management when someone cannot handle their own assets.
+Guardianship and conservatorship cases are heard in the superior court.
+The court has power over both types of proceedings.
+A guardianship covers personal decisions like medical care and living arrangements.

 The court has jurisdiction over protective proceedings and guardianship proceedings.

-A.R.S. § 14-5102(A)This straightforward grant of authority is the foundation for everything that follows in Arizona's guardianship and conservatorship statutes.
-Without it, the court would have no power to appoint a guardian or conservator, approve care plans, or oversee how someone's affairs are managed.
+A.R.S. § 14-5102(A)This grant of authority is the foundation for everything in the guardianship statutes.
+Without it, the court could not appoint a guardian or conservator.
+It also could not approve care plans or oversee how someone's affairs are managed.

 Combining Guardianship and Conservatorship Into One Case